-In Phase Two the focus moved on from the broad low-income population to specific subsets of households, namely households that are affected by the benefit cap or self-employed.
-The sheer scale of the study allows this in depth analysis; a sample of 574,000 households means that subsets are large enough to yield meaningful conclusions.
-Neither survey data, such as the Family Resources survey, or individual local authorities acting alone, would be able to yield the detailed insights made possible by combining multiple household level data sets.
+In Phase Two the focus moved on from the broad low-income population to specific subsets of households, namely households affected by the benefit cap or the self-employed.
+The sheer scale of the study allows this in depth analysis: a sample of 574,000 households means that subsets are large enough to yield meaningful conclusions.
+Neither survey data, such as the Family Resources survey, nor individual local authorities acting alone, would be able to yield the detailed insights made possible by combining multiple household level data sets.

-The analysis also looks at the causal relationship linking the effects of government policies with the behavioural responses of households affected.
-The longitudinal nature of the dataset allows the separation of causation from correlation.
-We track each household on a monthly to see how one change, for example the benefit cap, may impact on another, for example employment.
+The analysis also looks at the causal relationship linking the effects of government policies to the behavioural responses of households affected.
+The longitudinal nature of the dataset allows us to differentiate between causation and correlation.
+We track each household on a monthly basis to see how one change, for example the benefit cap, may impact on another, for example employment.